What is an MSW Degree? Increasing your impact as a social worker

 You need a license to put your education into practice as a clinical social worker in each of the 50 states.
-This is much like getting a real estate license that requires you pass an exam to sell houses.
-In order to obtain proper licensure for a clinical social worker position, you’ll need an MSW degree.
+In order to obtain proper licensure, you’ll need an MSW degree.

-- You’ll have more financial security because you’ll have the ability to bill for services.
+- Additional financial security because you’ll have the ability to bill for services

-- You’ll have the professional security of the ability to purchase liability insurance.
+- Professional security with the ability to purchase liability insurance

-- You can earn support from the National Association of Social Workers, a strong lobby and advocate for social workers and their constituents.
+- Ability to earn support from the National Association of Social Workers, a strong lobby and advocate for social workers and their constituents.

 What does the future hold for social workers?